datanav/docs/behind-the-scenes.rst

 The infrastructure is provisioned by `Terraform <https://www.terraform.io/>`_ on `Microsoft Azure <https://azure.microsoft.com/>`_ .
 The default Microsoft Azure region is North Europe (Dublin, Ireland).
 The data never leaves this region.
 The data is encrypted at rest using a key managed by Microsoft Azure.
 Bringing your own key is currently not yet supported.

 Sesam uses `RocksDB <https://rocksdb.org/>`_, an embedded high-performance key-value database, to persist data.
+The data is stored in the compact `MessagePack <https://msgpack.org/>`_ data format, and is further compressed using RocksDB's default `compression <https://github.com/facebook/rocksdb/wiki/Compression/>`_ settings.

 .. single_arch: